naruarjun/cogrob-website/content/post/grad_carlos/index.md

 <!--more-->

-Carlos Nieto-Granda recently defended his PhD thesis titled “Robust Distributed Multi-Robot Information Based Exploration and Sampling”.
+Carlos Nieto-Granda recently defended his PhD thesis titled "Robust Distributed Multi-Robot Information Based Exploration and Sampling".
 He will be starting a new adventure in his life at ARL.
 Congratulations Carlos!